Radio Rick Myers–1976

 I knew what I needed; I needed help.
 A broken down Rolls Royce is one of life’s little levelers.
 So is walking down Albers Road in my brown and apricot tuxedo.
 I walked to a nearby farmhouse.
 The farmer heard my story, and all he could say was that common farmer phrase, “Well, if that don’t just beat all!”

 Tragedy can turn to comedy if you add enough time.
 As I reflect on my day, I can’t help but smile.
-From the car, looking out the windshield, I viewed the ultimate incongruity: in front of that beautiful Rolls Royce hood ornament, I also viewed a tow truck.
+From the car, looking out the windshield, I viewed the ultimate incongruity: just beyond that beautiful Rolls Royce hood ornament, I also viewed my tow truck.